 When products or services transfer from the parent company to the foreign subsidiary, the transactions must be conducted in an arm’s-length manner, with each entity appropriately receiving or appropriately paying the market price for value received or value provided.
 Without adequate consideration and documentation to support these intercompany transactions, the following irregularities may occur based on the example:

-- Income for both entities may be misstated, as the transfer price for goods by one entity to another may not adequately reflect an arm’s-length transaction, thus causing the exchange price to be too low or too high.
+- Income for both entities may be misstated, as the transfer pricing methods for goods by one entity to another may not adequately reflect an arm’s-length transaction, thus causing the exchange price to be too low or too high.
 If the transfer price is too low, higher profits will be reported and accumulate in the foreign entity.
 Conversely, if the price is too high, the domestic entity will recognize higher profit.
 If a tax audit of the under-reporting entity were to occur, the consolidated group could experience additional taxation due to a reassessment of the transfer price by the taxing authority resulting in higher income for that unit.
 The adjustment of taxable income and the related tax liability under this scenario may not be recoverable in the opposing tax jurisdiction as the ability to amend filings may expire and/or other penalties may apply.

 - Income for the parent company may be understated due to the lack of a royalty arrangement for the use of company trademarks or for supply arrangements from by a sub-contract manufacturer where the domestic parent company manages all aspects of product sourcing.
 This will result in higher than appropriate income to the foreign subsidiary and lower than appropriate income to the entity managing the subcontracted manufacturing activity.